qtracie/airbnb-data/data/README.md

 🔗 **[Inside Airbnb Data Dictionary v4.3](./Inside_Airbnb_Data_Dictionary_v4.3.csv)**

-This file follows the **Inside Airbnb Version** and serves as the primary reference for all data cleaning and feature engineering logic applied in this project.
+This file follows the **Inside Airbnb** and serves as the primary reference for all data cleaning and feature engineering logic applied in this project.

 ## 🛠️ Usage
 Since the data is already included in this folder: